 All Flutes Plus in conjunction with ‘Take it Away / Omni Capital Partnership offers:

-– Then spread the balance over 9 monthly instalments completely interest-free
+– 9 Months Interest-Free (Spread the balance over 9 monthly instalments completely interest-free)

 For further details, visit www.takeitaway.org.uk or email email@example.com